undergroundwires/privacy.sexy/docs/development.md

 You should use EditorConfig to follow project style.

-For Visual Studio Code, recommended extensions are defined in [`.vscode/extensions.json`](./../.vscode/extensions.json).
+For Visual Studio Code, [`.vscode/extensions.json`](./../.vscode/extensions.json) includes list of recommended extensions.